ple1n/organic/README.md

 EtAc is known to form a stable, fine suspension with Raloxifene-dipalmitate.
 The oil is used to reduce hypertonicity.

 There doesn't seem to be a need to make it a solution and not a suspension.
 DMSO injected would leech out in the body and have Ralox recrystalized anyway.

+Volume of total injectable needs to be minimized, on the order of 200uL.

 TODO.